raspberrypilearning/editor-colourful-creations/en/step_4.md

 --- /task ---

 --- task ---
-Add the code below to add some text.

 Choose a colour from <a href="http://jumpto.cc/colour-picker" target="_blank">jumpto.cc/colour-picker</a> and copy the hex code that starts with `#`.

-Replace `'pink'` with your hex code.
+In the code below swap `'pink'` for your hex code.
+--- task ---

 <div class="c-project-code">
 --- code ---